Catholic Mass for Graduates, Alumni, Families

 Please join us for the first community Mass together, in-person at Goddard Chapel on Sunday, September 5, at 5pm.
 Our annual Welcome Dinner with follow at 6pm on the Academic Quad.
 We gather for Mass every Sunday at Goddard Chapel at 5pm, and you are always most welcome.

-Sean Moushegian, E21, President of the Catholic Community at Tufts
+Sean Moushegian, E21, Former President of the Catholic Community at Tufts

 "I’m frequently reminded of our identity – the Catholic Community at Tufts (CCT).
 No arbitrary choice of words, community describes our essence – both what we are and was what we aspire to be.
 CCT has the shape and form that it does because of the individual contributions of its members, present and past.
 Learning from each member of our community – members new, old, and even those who have graduated – is essential to maintaining a robust, adaptable and enriching Catholic community for us all.
 Welcome!"